Northern Lights in Iceland: The Definitive Guide

 What Factors are Necessary to See the Northern Lights in Iceland?

 There are three main factors that determine Northern Light visibility, but the first is the most important: darkness.
-The more dark an area is, the more optimal it is for seeing the lights.
+The darker an area is, the more optimal it is for seeing the lights.
 The Northern Lights cannot be seen in daylight.

 Finally, Northern Light chasers need patience.
-While is is possible to predict cloud coverage and the level aurora activity on any night, it is impossible to pin down exactly when a light show will be at its most dramatic.
+While its possible to predict cloud coverage and the level aurora activity on any night, it is impossible to pin down exactly when a light show will be at its most dramatic.

 When is the Best Time of Year to See the Northern lights?